New reference guide of poisonous plants released

 It's named such because Socrates, the legendary philosopher, died by ingesting hemlock.

-The guide, available online, includes such poisonous plants as the giant hogweed, horse-nettle and Virginia Creeper.
+, includes such poisonous plants as the giant hogweed, horse-nettle and Virginia Creeper.

 Doug Horn, a Crops and Soils agent at the Rockingham County office of Virginia Cooperative Extension, said the guide can serve as a resource for parents.